Nikkeljohn/python-game/README.md

 ![Red](/assets/life1.png)

 * Fifth function (win or lose / game will respond and greet them accordingly that and give them another chance to play)

+Game worked so well in every browser and  diffrent os even in mobile

 #### Bugs